Network Penetration Testing

 B. Request format for SQLmap differs from the Server acceptance format.

-An optimized solution has been found.
-Instead of decrypting the request and response, we wrote a script that crafts the query with payload from an already decrypted query and then encrypted it using the SQLmap’s Tamper functionality.
+Doing it manually as a POC was tedious.
+Also, instead of decrypting the response, we wrote a script that crafts the http request body with payload from an already decrypted text and then encrypted it using the SQLmap’s Tamper functionality.
 Now comes the data exfiltration which also requires decryption, instead we explicitly told the SQLmap to run only Time-Based queries.

 Find: “Q=